M4K4TT4CK/Interactive_World_Map_Angular/README.md

 # InteractiveWorldMap

+This an interactive world map that uses Worlbank API for an SVG.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.

 ## Development server